flytbase/flytdocs/source/docs/FlytOS/Developers/FlytSDKs/AndroidSDK.rst

 Setup
 ^^^^^

-1. Download FlytSDK android from here.
+1. Download FlytSDK android from `here <https://github.com/flytbase/flytsamples/tree/master/Mobile-Apps/Java-Apps/FlytbaseSDK>`_
 2. Copy the Downloaded file and add it to the libs folder in your android project.
 If your project does not contain any libs directory, you can create the directory in the same level to the project src folder.
 3. Register module in build.gradle file.